meleu/meleudotdev/til/database queries from inside neovim.md

 ---
 # database queries from inside neovim

-I started to play with [dadbod.vim](https://github.com/tpope/vim-dadbod) to interact with a Postgres Data Base, and it is awesome!
+I started to play with [dadbod.vim](https://github.com/tpope/vim-dadbod) to interact with a Postgres Data Base from i side #vim , and it is awesome!

 For the [[notes/LazyVim]] users, you just need to enable `lang.sql` in `:LazyExtras`now you can do things like: